 Henry Spilberg has 18 years experience in STM (scientific, technical and medical) publishing as an editor and publisher across a wide range of resources including books, journals and educational materials.
 After extensive spells with Elsevier and Taylor & Francis, he joined BMJ in 2015 as Associate Publisher with responsibility for managing a list of prestigious journals in a variety of medical specialties.
 Many of these are published in partnership with learned societies, including Postgraduate Medical Journal.

-Professor Allister Vale is consultant clinical pharmacologist and toxicologist and former Director of the National Poisons Information Service (Birmingham Unit) and the West Midlands Poisons Unit, which are based at the City Hospital, Birmingham, UK.
+Professor Allister Vale is consultant clinical pharmacologist and toxicologist and former Director of the National Poisons Information Service (Birmingham Unit) and the West Midlands Poisons Unit, City Hospital, Birmingham, UK.
 He holds a professorial appointment in the University of Birmingham.
 He has served as President of the British Toxicology Society, of the European Association of Poisons Centres and Clinical Toxicologists and of the Clinical and Translational Toxicology Specialty Section of the Society of Toxicology.
 He has also been a Trustee of the American Academy of Clinical Toxicology for six years and was awarded the Academy’s Lifetime Achievement Award in 2009, the only non-North American to be so honoured.
 He is a former Medical Director of the MRCP(UK) Examination and a Censor of the Royal College of Physicians.